Drathonix/LoadMyChunks/README.md

 ## Utility Items
 Advanced Information about a chunk's lag and load state can be obtained using the chunkometer.

+Chunk lag can also be measured in world using the lagometer block.

 ## Configurability
 For info on configurability see the [Wiki](https://github.com/Drathonix/LoadMyChunks/wiki).